Rania-Mzid/P2VRT/README.md

 1. Create a new Acceleo Project.
 2. Copy the code of the downloaded file named "PatternName_transToAnalysisToolName" in the created Acceleo project and run it.
-3. Analyze the result file named "PatternName_AnalysisToolName" of this transformation with the choosen tool to be able to answer the following question.
+4. Analyze the result file named "PatternName_AnalysisToolName" of this transformation with the choosen tool to be able to answer the following question.

+> **_NOTE:_**
+> If the designer chooses to estimate the processor utilization factor, the file in (2.) will be named "PatternName_transToPU" and the file in (3.) will be named "PatternName_estimatePU" which will be run with a Java compiler.

 ### Step 4 - POSIX Code Generation